filakhtov/gentoo-use-docs/sys-apps/util-linux.md

 It is required if user mounts for unprivileged users is desired.

+### su
+Pass the `--enable-su` option to the configure script.
+Build and install the `su` binary - which allow to run a command with substitute user and group ID and uses PAM for authentication, account and session management.
+This program is mostly designed for unprivileged users to gain elevated privileges.

+It is safe to disable this flag if the `su` binary is not needed or is provided by a different package.

 ### systemd
 Enable `--with-sytemd` and pass `--with-systemdsystemunitdir` options to configure script.
 This will extend behavior of various tools to support running from SystemD init system.
 It will also install `socket`, `service` and `timer` files for SystemD (e.g. `fstrim.timer` for periodic TRIM calls for SSD file-systems).